apache/nuttx-apps/interpreters/README.txt

     https://github.com/micropython/
     https://github.com/micropython/micropython

+  The Micro Python should be provided as a tarbll name:

+    apps/interpreters/micropython/v$(CONFIG_INTERPRETERS_MICROPYTHON_VERSION).tar.gz

-  The Micro Python code should reside in directory should be apps/interpreters/micropython/micropython-$(CONFIG_INTERPRETERS_MICROPYTHON_VERSION)
+  and the unpacked code should reside in directory at:

+    apps/interpreters/micropython/micropython-$(CONFIG_INTERPRETERS_MICROPYTHON_VERSION)

   This port was contributed by Dave Marples using Micro Python circa 1.3.8.
 It may not be compatible with other versions.